MrClock8163/AddonProfiler/README.md

 ## About

-Plugin Profiler is a Python utility add-on for [Blender](https://www.blender.org/), providing a convenient and in-software solution to monitor code execution and capture profiling data when needed during add-on development.
+Add-on Profiler is a Python utility add-on for [Blender](https://www.blender.org/), providing a convenient and in-software solution to monitor code execution and capture profiling data when needed during add-on development.

 ## Usage

 The two main features of the add-on are execution logging and profiling.
-The tools can be found on the `Plugin Profiler` tabs of the 3D viewport sidebar.
+The tools can be found on the `Add-on Profiler` tabs of the 3D viewport sidebar.

 ![Tool panels](/images/img_tool_panels.png)